Research

 Homepage

-Group of Dr. I. Hartenbach
+Group of Prof. Dr. I. Hartenbach

 Inorganic Solid State Chemistry